s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 nigeria
 ===

-To study how violence evolves, we turn to the Nigerian case from 2000-2016.
+To study the role of civilians and networks in intrastate conflict, we turn to the Nigerian case from 2000-2016.

 During these years, Nigeria has seen the rise of multiple armed non-state actor groups.
 In the southern delta region armed actors such as the Movement for the Emancipation of the Nigerian Delta (MEND) have battled the government for control of oil production.
 Boko Haram, potentially the most well known of these groups, has caused massive devastation both to human life and infrastructure in the Northern regions of the country.
 This group often targets Christian civilians via the bombing of schools, churches, and other community centers.
 Accordingly, Boko Haram has challenged the governments' ability to keep order and protect civilians.
 We suggest this case is useful for analysis due to its multi-party nature and the role that both civilian victimization and civilian mobilization have potentially played in shaping the conflict's development.
 By using a network approach, we are able to better understand and predict these dynamics in Nigeria.
-In particular, this approach yields insights about the effects of civilian victimization--attacks against civilians lead groups to both be more violent, and to become the targets of attacks in subsequent periods--and the impact of key actors entering the conflict--Boko Haram's entrance into the civil war leads to an increase in violence even in unrelated dyads.
-Further, our approach, which looks at both these strategic actions and accounts for the networked nature of the conflict in Nigeria, significantly outperforms more traditional dyad-group approaches at predicting the incidence of conflict.

 maps
 nets